SciWilro/cehg16-workshop/README.md

 ### Exercise 1: Exploring global human variation using ADMIXTURE

-Aim of this exercise is to use R to visualize and interpret results of running ADMIXTURE on a collection of genotypes.
+First aim of this exercise is to use R to visualize and interpret results of running ADMIXTURE on a collection of genotypes.
+Second aim is to get familiarized with some powerful R toolkits for visualizing data.

 Give brief overview of ADMIXTURE: what it does, how to use it.
 It is a very simple model, but fitting the model parameters to the data is a